How Much Does Optimizely Cost in 2026?

 All dollar figures on this page are reported estimates from third-party buyer guides, review aggregators, and marketplace data — not official Optimizely list prices.
 Pricing varies by negotiation, product mix, and contract term.

-Primary sources consulted (July 2026):
+Primary sources consulted (August 16, 2026):

 - Optimizely Plans — official product catalog; no public pricing